Baoguo Temple (Mount Emei): Seven Buddha Hall

-Behind the Mahavira Hall is the Seven Buddha Hall enshrining the statues of Kassapa Buddha, Kakusandha Buddha, Sikhī Buddha, Vipassī Buddha, Vessabhū Buddha, Koṇāgamana Buddha and Sakyamuni Buddha.
+Behind the Mahavira Hall is the Seven Buddha Hall enshrining the statues of Kassapa Buddha, Kakusandha Buddha, Sikhī Buddha, Vipassī Buddha, Vessabhū Buddha, Koṇāgamana Buddha and Shijiamoni Buddha.

-At the back of the hall are statues of Guanyin and Mahasthamaprapta.
+At the back of the hall are statues of the bodhisattvas Guanyin and Dashizhi.
 Longnü and Shancai are placed on the left and right sides.

-Hall of Samantabhadra
+Hall of Puxian

-The Hall of Samantabhadra houses a statue of Samantabhadra on the back of white elephant.
+The Hall of Puxian houses a statue of Puxian on the back of white elephant.

 Huayan Pagoda

 A fourteen story, 6 m tall, Ming dynasty bronze pagoda named "Huayan Pagoda" (华严塔) is preserved in the temple.
 The body is carved with Avatamsaka Sutra.

 Bell

 The bell was cast by Huizong Biechuan (慧宗别传) in 1564 in the late Ming dynasty.
 It is 2.8 m high and weighting 12.5 kg.
 It sounds deep and sonorous when beaten.
 Outside of the bell cast over 60 thousand words of Āgama and other Buddhist scriptures.